| | |

 doctor becomes a dramatic afterthought.
 Still, it’s a provocative, entertaining

+piece of theater with plenty to occupy the brain.
 Director Adrian Giurgea supplies an intriguing vision in this California

 Repertory production.
 The Edison Theatre is laid out with seats on either